About

 Sincere bio:

-Author, poet, translator, and doctoral student in Spanish Creative Writing at the University of Houston.
-Iván Brave lives in his hometown of Houston, Texas, with his wife and son.
-His vision is to see the next generation of Houstonians create, read more, and thrive.
+Iván Brave lives in his hometown of Houston, Texas, with his wife and two sons.
 Humor, love, and the humanities are the themes closest to his heart.

-Recipient of countless (jk: countable) fellowships, scholarships, and prizes.
+He is the recipient of countless (jk: countable) fellowships, scholarships, and prizes.
 His texts appear in numerous (literally: numerous) publications.
 See his Publications page for Publications.
 His Portfolio page for his curriculum vitae.
-And visit any of the social media links at the very bottom of the page for more.
+And visit any of the social media links at the top or bottom of the page to connect.

-Please, explore the website, leave a comment on your favorite post and then another on your least favorite post.
-You may reach out through the contact page in the menu or at info [at] ivanbrave [dot] com.
+While you are here, explore the website, leave a comment on your favorite post, and then another on your least favorite post.
+Feel free to reach out directly, “professionally,” through the contact page or at info [at] ivanbrave [dot] com.

 Español cortito: